S h a r e

 Implementing fleet change

-We would also suggest you continue to communicate what is happening – and provide feedback from users who have made the change – to get real traction from staff on the EV changeover.
+We would also suggest you continue to tell staff what is happening – and provide feedback from users who have made the change – to get real traction from staff on the EV changeover.
+Positive feedback will help encourage staff on the journey to electrification.

 Review and implement alterations

 It’s crucial to review with staff that have changed over to EVs after a period of three months.
-This will give them time to get used to driving EVs and EV charging and also unearth any issues.
+This will give them time to get used to driving EVs and EV charging and also unearth any issues which you can then address.

 Any concerns or difficulties can then be fed back into your new fleet policy and any necessary changes or alterations made.